luuisotorres/mcp-ai-agent/README.md

   <img src="https://img.shields.io/badge/CometML-Opik-FF6F00?logo=comet&logoColor=white" alt="Opik / CometML">
   <img src="https://img.shields.io/badge/ADK-Google%20Agent%20Development%20Kit-34A853?logo=google&logoColor=white" alt="Google ADK">
 </p>
-This project demonstrates the creation of an intelligent mapping assistant using the Google Agent Development Kit (ADK), OpenAI's GPT-4o model, the Google Maps MCP (Model Context Protocol) Server, and Opik for observability with Comet.ml.
+This project demonstrates the creation of an <b>AI Agent</b> using the <b>Google Agent Development Kit (ADK)</b>, <b>OpenAI's GPT-4o model</b>, the <b>Google Maps MCP Server</b>, and <b>Opik</b> for observability with <b>Comet.ml</b>.

-The primary goal of this project was to deepen my understanding of Agent Development principles, the Model Context Protocol, and how to integrate various tools and services into an AI agent.
+The primary goal of this project is to deepen my understanding of <b>Agent Development principles</b>, the application of the Model Context Protocol in practice, and how to integrate its tools and services into an <b>AI Agent</b> for enhanced abilities beyond the training data.

-Inspired by Santiago Valdarrama's work:
+This project is largely inspired by Santiago Valdarrama's tutorial on YouTube:
 *   **Video:** [Building AI Agents with Google's Agent Development Kit (ADK)](https://www.youtube.com/watch?v=lstUnckxfs0)
 *   **Repo:** [svpino/google-adk-sample](https://github.com/svpino/google-adk-sample)